Hunting Island Lighthouse: History

 Construction started in 1859, but was set back as the tower was destroyed during the Civil War in 1862.
 Major George H. Elliot is credited with the 1860s development of what is known as the "segmented cast-iron" lighthouse design.
 In the United States, two were constructed: the Hunting Island Lighthouse and subsequently Florida's Cape Canaveral Light.
 Hunting Island's Lighthouse was designed to be disassembled and moved if required.
 It consists of cast-iron sections, each weighing up to 1200 pounds which are bolted together to form the shell. the shell is lined with brick, which constitutes the main load-bearing structural element.

 Erection commenced in 1873 and was completed in 1875.
 With its 167 steps that lead to an impressive observation deck, the Hunting Island Lighthouse has a handsomely built cast and wrought-iron staircase, railings and support beams that were fashioned by the Phoenix Iron Works company of Philadelphia.
 The Lighthouse was first located on the northern portion of Hunting Island, South Carolina, but severe beach erosion threatened the light station and its structures.
-By 1888 it was reported that the Atlantic Ocean’s high tide had reached within 35 feet of the keeper's house.
+By 1888 it was reported that the Atlantic Ocean's high tide had reached within 35 feet of the keeper's house.
 As a result, the lighthouse, the keeper's home and two other structures were relocated a mile away in 1889 to their present locale.

 At the time of the 1893 Sea Islands Hurricane, the Hunting Island Lighthouse functioned as a sanctuary for some passengers aboard the steamer "City of Savannah I" which had been forced onto the shoals.
 The Lighthouse continued operation until deactivation in 1933.
 It was listed in the National Register of Historic Places in 1977 as reference #70000561.
 In 2009, celebrations were held in honor of the lighthouse's 150th anniversary.

 Maintenance

 As part of Hunting Island State Park, the tower remains open to the public.
 Continued remodeling of the tower is made possible by South Carolina funding and a small charge per visitor to the tower.

 In 2003 the lighthouse was closed for an 18-month period after rust had compromised the structural integrity of several of its cast-iron stairs.
 Repairs lasted for over 18 months, and included fixing cracked stairs, as well as the installation of steel brace reinforcements.
 The silvery-grayish braces stand in stark contrast to the black cast-iron stairs, which in turn allows visitors to distinguish between the original structural components and the more-recent modifications aimed at protecting the lighthouse's historic integrity.

 In 2019, engineering studies concluded that $3 million in repairs were needed to the lighthouse, particularly to repair cracks and corrosion due to weather.
 Part of the repairs may include the disassembly and potential relocation of the lighthouse further inland, similar to actions taken in 1889.
+As of January 2023 the lighthouse has been closed for repair and will reopen in 2025.